 Troubleshoot Slack connection issues

 Having trouble connecting to Slack?
-Here’s what you can do:
+Below are some steps you can take before reaching out for support.

-If you’re using a Slack desktop app for Mac or Windows, test your connection to Slack in a browser.
+If you’re using a Slack desktop app for Mac or Windows, you can test your connection to Slack by visiting your team from a browser instead.
 If you’re still unable to connect, continue with the troubleshooting steps below.

 Check your browser settings